Foreign Policy and National Security

 Click here to learn more about the bills that I introduced and cosponsored.

-Read my op-ed on developing a 21st century foreign policy.
+Read my op-ed in The Los Angeles Times on developing a 21st century foreign policy.

 More on Foreign Policy and National Security